nofitsegal/nofitsegal.github.io/_posts/2024-12-07-Extrapolation_in_Conditional_Generation_of_Molecules.md

   </figcaption>
 </figure>

-For the model to generalize well across molecular data, it needs to be \textbf{invariant} with respect to the E(3) group, which includes all 3D Euclidean symmetries, i.e. rotations, translations, and inversions.
+For the model to generalize well across molecular data, it needs to be **invariant** with respect to the E(3) group, which includes all 3D Euclidean symmetries, i.e. rotations, translations, and inversions.
 However, to account for chiral molecules, SE(3) invariance should be considered.
 The premise of this work relies on the following theorem:

 **Theorem:**